Teaching Lineage of Shaolin Si Tie Chuan Fa

 Albert C. Church Jr., 13th generation, - Shorinji Tetsu-Kempo, Japan/America, 1930 - 1980 AD

-Harold Martin, 14th generation, began his formal training with Albert C. Church Jr., in 1962.
+Harold Martin (Deceased), 14th generation, began his formal training with Albert C. Church Jr., in 1962.
 At this time, Church sensei was teaching outside of the rear gate of the Charleston Air Force Base.
 Church relocated the dojo to the Danny Jones Community Ctr.
 Shortly thereafter, Church sensei moved the dojo downtown to Joe Fikes Piano Store (Warehouse).
 In winter of 1965, Church sensei again moved the dojo to the Montague Ave location.

 Two years later in 1967, Church sensei left to go to Japan to receive the inheritance of Shorinji Tetsu-Kempo and named Martin sensei as Dojo-cho (senior instructor of dojo).
 In late 1969, after returning from Japan, Church sensei named Martin sensei as his "Ichi bon Deshi no Soke".
 In 1970, Martin sensei was named "Soke Dai" (Inheritor Elect) and later in he year joined the U.S. Marines.